jkeefe/newmark-design-development/THE_FINE_PRINT.md

 ## Spirit

-We're going to learn how to play, experiment, learn and tinker -- all with the goal of making new ways to experience and consume information.
+We're going to learn how to play, experiment, learn and tinker -- all with the goal of exploring new ways to experience and consume information.
 This is a hands-on class, and participation is key.
 Let's have some fun and make great things.

 ## Logistics

 ### The Schedule

-We meet every Monday from 5:30 to 8:20 pm, including a break.
+We generally meet in Room 432 every Monday from 5:30 to 8:20 pm, including a break.
+That said, there are several modifications to that due to holidays and other factors, so check out the dates below.

 Since we're at prime dinner time, feel free to bring food and drink to the extent allowed in the classroom.

-There will be assignments most weeks, usually due by noon on the day of the next class.

-One of the assignments will be a detailed description of what you envision for your prototyping project.
-That description will be due **TK**.
+#### Important Dates

-Our first class is **THURSDAY, September 5, 2019 at 5:20 pm**
+- **Thursday** September 5, 2019 at 5:20 pm • Class 1

-Our second class is **September 9, 2019 at 5:20 pm**.

-Individual project planning sessions will be scheduled for **TBD**.

-There is **no class September 30, 2019**.

-There is **no class on October 14, 2019** for Columbus Day.
-This class will be held **WEDNESDAY, September 16, 2019** instead.

-Final presentation rehearsals are **December 9, 2019** in class.

-Final presentations are **December 16, 2019**.
-Time TBD.
+- Monday, September 9, 2019 at 5:20 pm • Jeremy Caplan will teach his class at this time, in our regular location, Room 432.

+- Monday, September 16 at 5:20 pm • Class 2

+- Monday, September 23 at 5:20 pm • Class 3

+- **Thursday, September 26 at 9:30 am** • Class 4 in the time slot and room you usually have Jeremy Caplan's class.

+- Monday, September 30 • **no class**

+- Monday, October 7 at 5:20 pm • Class 5

+- Monday, October 14 • **no class**

+- **Wednesday**, October 16 at 5:20 pm • Class 6

+- Monday, October 21 at 5:20 pm • Class 7

+- Monday, October 28 at 5:20 pm • Class 8

+- Monday, November 4 at 5:20 pm • Class 9

+- Monday, November 12 at 5:20 pm • Class 10

+- Monday, November 18 at 5:20 pm • Class 11

+- Monday, November 25 at 5:20 pm • Class 12

+- Monday, December 2 at 5:20 pm • Class 13

+- Monday, December 9 at 5:20 pm • Class 14

+- Monday, December 16 at 5:20 pm • Class 15

 ### Computers in Class

 Bring them!
 You'll use your computer in almost every class.

 Be here now.
-Please don't email, tweet, chat or communicate with people outside the class during class.
+Please don't email, DM, tweet, chat or otherwise communicate with people outside the class during class.
 Your participation with other classmates is key.
 If you must take a call or a text for an urgent issue, please step out of the room.

 ### Slack for Communications